Make March New Year Again!

 These changes made the Roman calendar a bit more like the one we’ve got now, syncing up with the solar year and making more sense with the seasons.

-Numa was basically Rome’s calendar guru, giving it a makeover and getting things in sync with nature.
+Numa was basically Rome’s calendar expert, giving it a makeover and getting things in sync with nature.
 Not too shabby, right?

 Numa’s Changes!